 We have registered trademarks for Pieris® and Anticalin®.
 All other trademarks, trade names and service marks included in this proxy statement are the property of their respective owners.
-Use or display by us of other parties' trademarks, trade dress or products is not intended to and does not imply a relationship with, or endorsements or sponsorship of, us by the trademark or trade dress owner.
+Use or display by us of other parties' trademarks, trade dress, or products is not intended to, and does not imply a relationship with, or endorsements or sponsorship of, us by the trademark, trade dress, or product owner.